 Our high life expectancy and ageing community is certainly something to celebrate, but we must also recognise that the 85+ age group in particular is a potentially vulnerable group who will require more from both social and health services particularly in areas of higher deprivation.
 To meet this demand there is a need to develop skills in our workforce that can be used to support our ageing population.
 There are also implications for housing, transport and how we plan and develop our towns and villages.
-We need to ensure that we are prepared for these challenges.
+We need to ensure that we are prepared for the challenges this brings as more people require care and support into old age.
 But we also want to reap the great benefits this brings as many older people offer their experience and knowledge to others.
-Our priorities are: